-The ideal sampling point is assumed to be the center of the incoming bit, as shown in Figure 10.
+The ideal sampling point is assumed as the center of the incoming bit, as shown in Figure 8.
 The equations presented in the following sections use this point as the reference.

-FIGURE 10: SAMPLING
+FIGURE 8: SAMPLING

-RELATING CLOCK FREQUENCY ERROR TO BIT ERROR
+CLOCK FREQUENCY ERROR TO BIT ERROR RELATION

-The LIN specification refers to clock frequency error rather than bit error.
+The LIN specification refers to clock frequency error, rather than bit error.
 Because of this, the LIN system designer must design the system with like clock sources; however, this is rather impractical.
 It is more feasible to have clock sources designed for the individual needs of the node.
 All of the equations in this section refer to bit error, rather than frequency error.
-The following equation relates frequency error to bit rate error:
+The following equation relates frequency error to bit rate error.

-$$\frac{1}{1+E_E} - 1 = E_B$$
+$$\frac{1}{1+E_F} - 1 = E_B$$

-For very low clock frequency errors, the bit rate error can be approximated by: $-E_F \approx E_B$
+For low clock frequency errors, the bit rate error can be approximated by:

+$$-E_F \approx E_B$$